Sometimes you have to liberate the leader by drowning the victim.

 Henry started losing his confidence.
 Every rejection by a VC became a mirage of disbelief in his idea.
 He was falling prey to circumstances – becoming a victim.
 They had everything at stake.

-Finally, a VC believed in their passion and agreed to fund their company, after which things began falling in place.
+Finally, a VC believed in their passion and agreed to fund their company, after which things began falling into place.
 Today, they run a successful company, creating an impact every day for a better tomorrow.

-This may seem like the story of two different individuals, but what if I tell you that each one of us has a part of Henry and a part of Isaac in us.
-All of us have struggles that are no less a storm, and every time we give in, we become Henry, succumbing to the victimhood.
+This may seem like the story of two different individuals, but what if I tell you that each one of us has a part of Henry and a part of Isaac in us?
+All of us have struggles that are no less a storm, and every time we give in, we become Henry, succumbing to victimhood.
 But there are a few of us who choose to stay sturdy, patient, and unbreakable, just like the diamond.